-An introduction to the professional ethics associated with practitioners within the criminal justice system.
+This course is an introduction to the professional ethics associated with practitioners within the criminal justice system.
 Emphasis is placed on the legal liabilities, both civil as well as criminal liabilities, for practitioners in the enforcement and corrections fields.
 The course will explore a wide range of ethical and philosophical issues and moral dilemmas within the field of criminal justice.
 Topics include: principles of justice, deontology and utilitarianism, philosophical issues in sentencing, police and ethics, ethics and research, and the scope of state control.
+Spring, even-numbered years.